 ** If you see the words (auto-generated), then you will need to review your entire video to check for errors.
 And since you cannot edit YouTube video you don't own, you will likely need to download it and run it through Kaltura.

-Once the video is downloaded, follow steps 1-4 above.
+Once the video is downloaded to your computer, follow Steps 1-4above.